-Please adhere to the style incorporated in this template, except your paper must end after 2, 4, 6, or 8 pages, including references.
+Please adhere to the style incorporated in this template.
 Substantive deviations from this style are grounds for rejecting your paper without any detailed review.

 Acknowledgements

 Suggestions on how the clarity and usefulness of this guide could be enhanced would be gladly accepted.